pikepdf/pikepdf/docs/topics/images.rst

 Extracting images is straightforward. :meth:`~pikepdf.PdfImage.extract_to` will extract images to a specified file prefix.
 The extension is determined while extracting and appended to the filename.
 Where possible, ``extract_to`` writes compressed data directly to the stream without transcoding.
+(Transcoding lossy formats like JPEG can reduce their quality.)

 .. ipython::
     :verbatim: